Are there COVID-19 restrictions I should be aware of when I travel to meet my sponsored child?

 I just learned about my trip and can’t give eight weeks notice.
 Can I still meet my child?

 Although Compassion asks for a minimum of eight weeks advance notice, we recognize that in some cases sponsors may not be able to provide such notice.
 Please proceed with a request form.
 We will be happy to review your travel information and the logistics necessary to accomplish a visit to determine if a visit can be arranged.
 Please note that Compassion has limited resources available for arranging and hosting short-notice visits, and approvals are limited.
-If a visit will not be possible, you may want to send a monetary gift to bless your Compassion child and their family.
+If a visit will not be possible, you may want to consider requesting a Virtual Connection.

 Why do you ask for so much advance notice?